Planning for Your Greenhouse

 Greenhouse framing material options include wood, aluminum & plastic.
 Plastic is for short-term, temporary greenhouses.
 Aluminum is durable if properly finished but is not environmentally friendly.
-Wood is renewable and sustainable, with a natural beauty that fits well with residential architecture.
+Building a wooden greenhouse is renewable and sustainable with a natural beauty that fits well with residential architecture.
 Clear Heart Redwood is naturally rot resistant.
 Wood is more heat efficient than aluminum (1400 times better).
 Plus, a wood greenhouse frame allows easy addition of accessories such as shelves, hooks, and hanging bars.

 Which greenhouse glazing materials should be used?

 Greenhouse glazing can be glass or plastics.
 Glass is strong, economical, attractive, and long lasting.
 If there is a high risk of breakage or safety glazing is required, tempered glass or twin-wall polycarbonate can be used for the greenhouse glazing.
 Twin wall is energy efficient but is not clear.
 We prefer clear walls and twin wall roof.